JohnB/johnb.github.com/_posts/2016-02-28-app-step-one-common-crap.md

 ---
 layout: default
-title: App Step One - Common Crap
+title: App Step 1 - Common Crap
 ---
-# App Step One - Common Crap
+# App Step 1 - Common Crap
 Each app needs a way to add users, let them authenticate themselves, unsubscribe from emails, etc. Here are the "usual crap" screens I'm envisioning:

 * login dialogs for each service we want to support (Meteor makes this really easy)